projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 -  For communication vUART

-   To enable the communication port, you should configure vuart[1] in the two VMs which want to communicate.
+   To enable the communication port, configure vuart[1] in the two VMs that need to communicate.
 The port_base and IRQ should not repeat with the vuart[0] in the same VM. t_vuart.vm_id is the target VM's vm_id, start from 0 (0 means VM0). t_vuart.vuart_id is the target vUART index in the target VM, start from 1 (1 means vuart[1]).